The Shelbyville News

 ----------

-"Elisha M. Arnold, 55 years old, one of the widely known men of the city and county, died at his home, 350 east Pennsylvania street, in this city at 10:30 o'clock this morning.
+"Elisha M. Arnold, 55 years old, one of the widely known men of the city and county, died at his home, 350 east Pennsylvania street, Indiana this city at 10:30 o'clock this morning.
 Death was due to a complication of diseases from which he had been suffering for the past several weeks.

 "Mr. Arnold had spent the greater part of his life in this county and for many years was a resident of the Waldron community.
 He moved to this city from Marion township a short time ago.

 "Mr. Arnold married Miss Georgia Jenkins and the widow and one daughter survive.
 The daughter is Mrs. Harry Davisson, of this city.
 One grandchild also survives and he leaves four brothers and two sisters.
-The brothers and sisters are John R., of Helmsburg, Ind.; Bennett W., of Anderson; Phares, of Beecher City, Ill.; James E., of Oklahoma, and Mrs. Frances Byrum, of this county, and Mrs. Mary Huffman, of Lovington, Ill.
+The brothers and sisters are John R., of Helmsburg, Indiana; Bennett W., of Anderson; Phares, of Beecher City, Ill.; James E., of Oklahoma, and Mrs. Frances Byrum, of this county, and Mrs. Mary Huffman, of Lovington, Ill.

 "The funeral services will be held at the late home and burial will be made in Forest Hill cemetery, hour and day will be announced lated (sic) by Wilson & Ewing, undertakers in charge."